Cooperation Process (through regional campaign(s))

 (5) Documents / giveaways

-Product documents can also be handed out directly during the meeting if desired.
+Product documents can also be handed out directly during a physical meeting if desired.
 On account of the handling of the brochures or folders of several participants that need to be transported, however, this represents a chargeable extra service.
 We recommend the distribution of giveaways instead.
 They do not hamper the contact mediation (sales support), but have a positive effect on the image.
 Moreover, this allows one to distinguish oneself or to stand out from the other participants.

 At the conclusion of the discussion the dialogue partner will be given a sheet detailing the producers topics presented (see example PDF on the right "Firmen-übersicht").
 This can then be passed on internally to colleagues in the office.